AI-Enablement-Academy/data-maturity-studio/README.md

 For local development, put them in `.env.local`.
 For production, set them in the Vercel project environment settings.
+Do not commit `.env.local` or any real provider key.

 ### Groq integration

 - Provider docs: [Groq Docs](https://console.groq.com/docs/overview)
 - API base URL: `https://api.groq.com/openai/v1`
 - Model: `qwen/qwen3-32b`
-- The app handles `429 Too Many Requests` responses by surfacing a retry countdown and keeping a deterministic non-AI chat mode available.
+- The app handles `429 Too Many Requests` responses by surfacing a retry countdown and switching the user to deterministic mode so the workflow can continue.

 ## Architecture